MedICL-VU/ProMISe/README.md

 TODO:
-build this page for better instructions.
+1. build this page for better instructions.
+2. Pytorch DistributedDataParallel.

 ---------------------------------